utahjohnnymontana/DVD-Rip-Prep/README.md

 These conversions should give you a file with a consistent frame rate, and no introduced stutters, that can be processed in TVAI without resorting to an interlaced method.

 Mixed method conversion is still a work in progress.
 It works a lot of the time, but it doesn't work at all for some combinations.
+This is a very slow process - the more segments, the longer it takes.
+Figure that the processing time for a video with more than 10 segments will be at least twice the runtime of the video, so two hours for every hour of video.
+The more segments, the longer it will take, because ffmpeg has to read from the beginning to the segment start every time.

 The script now creates a temp directory named 00DRP that contains log files and subdirectories for the output of all the intermediate steps.
 If you find that a video didn't complete, check the log files and you are bound to discover that one of the segments needs adjustment.